What are your goals?

 Read more about designing your NDIS Plan for a brighter future here.

-If your goal is to be independent and confident when getting around from A to B, funding for Travel Training can help you achieve this.
-This can include travelling between home, work, shopping, the city, other venues and when visiting friends or family.
+If your goal is to be more independent and confident when getting around from A to B, funding for Travel Training can help you achieve this.
+This can include travelling between home, work, shopping, the city and other places, as well as visits with friends or family.

 Funding for Travel Training support can provide:

-- learning to help understand bus, train or ferry timetables
+- Learning to understand bus, train or ferry timetables

 Travel Training can provide you the preparation and practice you need to increase your independence when accessing the community.